DelineaXPM/tss-k8s/README.md

 The `Makefile` demonstrates a typical installation via the [Helm](https://helm.sh/) chart.
 It imports `roles.json` as a file that it templates as a Kubernetes Secret for the injector.
-It also provides a (Helm-generated) self-signed certificate to the injector as a Kubernetes Secret.

 The Helm `values.yaml` file `image.repository` is `thycotic/tss-injector`: